YYsuni/blockies-react-svg/README.md

 SVG is the better experience.

-SVG base64 url size is smaller than canvas.
+SVG base64 file size is smaller than canvas.